Hook, London: Transport

 Hook is on the A243 road.
 Chessington North railway station is within walking distance to the east.
 Hook furthermore only has one bus stop: Hook Parade, which is used by lines 71, 465, 467, 671 and K4.

 Surviving old buildings

 Only three listed buildings exist in the entire post town of Chessington, two of which are on Hook Road, just north of Chessington itself, on the east side.
-The first is at number 325: a 19th-century CE two-storey home featuring central doorway with moulded architrave and bracketed hood with fluted Ionic columns.
+The first is at number 325: a 19th-century CE two-storey home featuring a central doorway with moulded architrave and bracketed hood with fluted Ionic columns.
 The second, at number 435, is a two-storey house inscribed 1669 but with later alterations.
-It has two-part baffle- (or lobby-) entry, and has been refaced with brick but is probably timber-framed behind; its sides and back are weather-boarded and it has a steeply pitched, pantiled roof with central chimney.
+It has a two-part baffle- (or lobby-) entry, and has been refaced with brick but is probably timber-framed behind; its sides and back are weather-boarded and it has a steeply pitched, pantiled roof with central chimney.
 Many former 18th- and 19th-century houses on this old Kingston-upon-Thames to Dorking and Horsham route have been redeveloped or were destroyed during World War II, including The Blitz, as shown in the street numbering.